jonburdon/vue-snap/README.md

 * Load data from deck of cards api using axios

+* Display card images to show the [0] card, and then all 12 cards.

+* Add shuffle function as a method

 * Created empty components yourcard.vue and checkcard.vue for potential refactoring into two separate components.

 * Document the next steps (see below)